lina2360/HiSeqGan/README.md

 <center><img src='./image/WithSymbolicLabels.png' width='1000px'></center>

 ### Step 2 : Use SeqGAN generate sequence for sequence synthesis
-Use RNN to compare the accuracy of sequence prediction between the original data and the data for sequence synthesis.
-Please refer to this [paper]((https://arxiv.org/abs/1609.05473)) for the principle of [SeqGAN](https://github.com/LantaoYu/SeqGAN).

-In this experiment, we will use time series data of length 96
+First we use SeqGAN to generate data $`Data{_{HiSeqGAN}}`$.
+There are 5712 original data, so here we use SeqGAN to generate 960 time series data.
-$`Data{_{raw}}`$ generate sequence data of the same length.
-This data is merged into the original data to become $`Data{_{HiSeqGAN}}`$, and compared with $`Data{_{raw}}`$ to verify whether adding SeqGAN data can improve the accuracy of time series prediction of RNN.
+After SeqGAN has generated the data,STEP3 we will add them to original data to verify adding SeqGAN data can improve the accuracy of time series prediction of RNN.

-- Execute the following command to generate sequence for sequence synthesis and use RNN to compare the accuracy of sequence prediction between the original data and the data for sequence synthesis.
+- Execute the following command to generate sequence for sequence synthesis .
   - __data__ : Set the data name which map the ***.csv*** file in raw-data folder.
   - __index__ : Set the field as the index for clustering.
   - __target__ : Set the field as the index for clustering.